 A probable cause statement says that at 2:07 p.m. on Feb.
 18, Unified Police officials were notified by dispatch that a man had called saying he was at his house and had just killed someone.

-Officers arrived at the scene, 1280 E. 3770 South, seven minutes later, “and located the A/P (accused person) standing on the front porch with a metal object in his hands.
+Officers arrived at the scene in the vicinity 3700 South seven minutes later, “and located the A/P (accused person) standing on the front porch with a metal object in his hands.
 Officers gave several commands for the A/P to drop the object which he did and was safely taken into custody.”

 “Officers on scene entered the home fearing someone inside the residence was harmed.
 As officers entered the residence they observed a male lying face up in the living room next to the couch who had suffered severe head injuries and appeared to be deceased.”

 The victim was later identified by police as Steven Richard Nyce, 61, who shared the residence with Vernon.

 The scene showed signs of a struggle, including items knocked over, the statement noted.

 “Once the residence was searched and secured, Unified Fire Authority arrived on scene and one paramedic entered the residence and stated the male was beyond help and was deceased at 1415 hours.”